Benefits and Tax Credits

 Many pensioners pay tax through their workplace or private pension via an adjusted tax code.
 HMRC collects the tax owed on your state pension through these deductions.

-With the full new state pension worth £12,548 annually, you’d only pay tax if other income pushes you above the personal allowance threshold.
+With the full new state pension worth £12,547.60 over 52 weeks, you’d only pay tax if other income pushes you above the personal allowance threshold.

 Why Trust This Guide